dolphindb/Tutorials_EN/dolphindb_user_guide.md

 https://github.com/dolphindb/Tutorials_EN/blob/master/ACL_and_Security.md

 ### Possible problems
-1. After starting a server, the system immediately exists.
+1. After starting a server, the system immediately exits.
 The error message in the log file is "The license has been expired".
 Cause: license expired
 Solution: contact support@dolphindb.com and update the license file.